2kool4idkwhat/2kool4idkwhat/readme.md

 Just a random person learning programming

-Currently working on my personal website
+Currently messing around with NixOS and (still) working on my website